Ariana Grande Was Mistaken For A Menu Item From Taco Bell By Pastor Presiding Over Aretha Franklin’s Funeral

 Ariana Grande attended Aretha Franklin’s funeral on Friday and belted out a powerful rendition of one of the Queen of Soul’s iconic songs.
 However, the beautiful moment was quickly overshadowed when the pastor presiding over Franklin’s funeral told the popstar that he had originally mistaken her for a menu item from Taco Bell, as reported by People.

-Celebrities, politicians, family and friends all gathered at the Greater Grace Temple in Detroit, Michigan on Friday to celebrate the life of the great Aretha Franklin who passed away on August 16 at the age of 76 from pancreatic cancer.
+Celebrities, politicians, family, and friends all gathered at the Greater Grace Temple in Detroit, Michigan, on Friday to celebrate the life of the great Aretha Franklin, who passed away on August 16 at the age of 76 from pancreatic cancer.
 The “Celebration of Life” funeral service lasted for over six hours and was presided over by Bishop Charles H. Ellis III.

-One of the celebrities invited to perform at the service was Ariana Grande, 25, and when her time came to pay tribute to the Queen of Soul, Grande chose to sing one of Franklin’s classic songs, “(You Make Me Feel Like) A Natural Woman”.
+One of the celebrities invited to perform at the service was Ariana Grande, 25, and when her time came to pay tribute to the Queen of Soul, Grande chose to sing one of Franklin’s classic songs, “(You Make Me Feel Like) A Natural Woman.”

 Following her performance, Ellis joined Grande at the podium and proceeded to offer her his apologies as he originally believed her name was a menu item at the popular fast-food chain.

-“I’ve got to apologize because I have to brush up… My 28-year-old daughter tells me, ‘Dad!
+“I’ve got to apologize because I have to brush up.
+My 28-year-old daughter tells me, ‘Dad!
 You are old at 60’.
 When I saw Ariana Grande on the program, I thought that was a new something at Taco Bell,” he told her.

 At that moment, the entire room, including Grande, erupted with laughter.
 The “God Is A Woman” singer proceeded to give Ellis a hug, as to show there were no hard feelings.